 High speed trains in Kazakhstan

 The high speed trains also have three classes, but does not have platzkart.
 Tourist is the cheapest and is comparable with Kupe (4 beds in a closed compartment).
 The more expensive Business has only 2 beds and Grand has an ensuite toilet and shower.
 I travelled in Tourist class and found it very comfortable.

-Kazakh trains are a very comfortable way to travel in Kazakhstan.
+Trains in Kazakhstan are a very comfortable way to travel through the country.
 Each wagon has an attendant that checks your ticket and passport.
 On overnight journeys they will provide you with sheets, a pillow and a blanket.

 There is a toilet with water basin at each end of the wagon.
 Hygiene varies a lot, but in general they get more dirty as the journey progresses.

 All Kazakh trains have a restaurant that serves decent food for decent prices.
 Each train wagon also has a water dispenser with both cold water and boiled water.
 The boiled water is great for making tea, noodles or instant soup.